IBM/universal-connectors/filter-plugin/logstash-filter-intersystems-iris-guardium/README.md

 - Configure the policies you require.
 See [policies](/docs/#policies) for more information.
 - You must have permission for the S-Tap Management role.
 The admin user includes this role by default
-- Download the relevant plugin based on the version of the Guardium.
+- Download the relevant plug-in based on the version of the Guardium.

   1. For Guardium Data Protection, Download [guardium_logstash-offline-plugin-intersystemsiris.zip](IntersystemsIrisoverJDBC/guardium_logstash-offline-plugin-intersystemsiris.zip) plug-in.
-  2. For Guardium Data Protection, Download the plugin filter configuration file [intersystems_iris.conf](intersystems_iris.conf).
+  2. For Guardium Data Protection, Download the plug-in filter configuration file [intersystems_iris.conf](intersystems_iris.conf).
   3. Download the intersystems-jdbc-3.7.1.jar from [here](IntersystemsIrisoverJDBC/intersystems-jdbc-3.7.1.jar) ([External Link](https://github.com/intersystems-community/iris-driver-distribution/blob/main/JDBC/JDK18/intersystems-jdbc-3.7.1.jar)).
   4. For Guardium Data Security Center, Download [gi-filter-intersystems-iris-package-1.0.zip](gi-filter-intersystems-iris-package-1.0.zip).